-Jurisprudence prepares the student for the provincial licensing jurisprudence board exam.
-The course provides detailed instruction in the legislation governing health care practice in general and Naturopathic Medicine in particular.
-The focus of this course is on the administrative law called the Health Professions Act as applied to Naturopathic Doctors in the Province of British Columbia.
-The concept of Natural Justice and Jurisdictional Rules are discussed.
+Boucher’s Jurisprudence professional development courses prepare the student for the provincial licensing jurisprudence board exam.
+Students will receive instruction on the legislation that governs healthcare practice in general and Naturopathic Medicine in particular.
+The focus of this course rests on the Health Professions Act as applied to Naturopathic Doctors in BC.
+The concept of Natural Justice and Jurisdictional Rules are discussed and explored.

-The bylaws for the College of Naturopathic Physicians of BC are discussed in detail as well as ethical aspects and considerations of clinical practice, including duties of the doctor, liability, negligence, standards of care, consent to treatment and confidentiality.
+The bylaws for the College of Naturopathic Physicians of BC are also explored.
+Included in this conversation are the ethical aspects and considerations of clinical practice – duties of the doctor, liability, negligence, standards of care, consent to treatment and confidentiality.

-The leadership course provides students with the ability to enhance and display their leadership qualities.
-Students will be facilitated through an appraisal of their own leadership, management, communication and entrepreneurial skills and will develop a learning action plan that supports their growth and success as clinicians and future professionals.
-This course will also assist students in the development of personal vision and mission statements, as well as a professional biography.
+In this course, students will appraise their own leadership, management, communication and entrepreneurial skills.
+After identifying their particular strengths and weaknesses, students will develop a learning action plan that supports their growth and success as clinicians and future professionals.
+Students are also assisted in developing their personal vision and mission statements, as well as a professional biography.

-As the leadership course is designed to help students develop their personal abilities over the duration of their studies at the Boucher Institute, it is delivered periodically throughout the entirety of the program.
-Leadership classes offered in the first year focus on creating a “signature presence” and developing strategies for success that include goal planning, time management, productivity and efficiency.
+The leadership course is designed to help students develop their personal abilities over the duration of their studies at the Boucher Institute.
+As such, it is delivered periodically over the course of the degree.
+Leadership classes offered in the first year focus on creating a “signature presence,” and developing strategies for success that include goal planning, time management, productivity and efficiency.
 In the second year, the focus is on appreciative inquiry and communication, including applied management theory and public speaking.
 The third year will continue with an inventory of leadership skills and includes a business centre tour, while the fourth year will move into systems thinking, strategic planning and creative/innovative marketing.

-Practice management lays the foundation for a transitional bridge between the structure of the Boucher Institute and the open ended challenge of building a naturopathic practice.
-It is delivered as a component of the professional development program to allow students to explore business issues and to develop a business sense in tandem with their naturopathic education.
-The inclusion of this course in the curriculum allows student to graduate with the knowledge and support necessary to put these skills to good use in a viable naturopathic practice.
+Practice management helps students transition from the structure of the Boucher Institute to the challenge of building a naturopathic practice.
+It is delivered as a component of the professional development program to help students explore business issues and to develop a business sense alongside their naturopathic education.

-Early in the program practice management will focus on personal financial and life planning, business planning and professional behaviour and the financial aspects of business.
-Later in the program we will move into marketing and communications, explore the issues of the ND clinic owner and culminate in the completion of a business plan.
+Practice management will begin with a focus on personal financial and life planning, business planning and professional behaviour and the financial aspects of business.
+Later, the program moves into marketing and communications, explores the issues of the ND clinic owner, and culminates in the completion of an individual business plan.

-The ability to discern valid from faulty logic while investigating conclusions from research and published articles is an important skill for the practitioner.
-This course is aimed at developing these abilities in the learner by examining the validity and reliability of research findings, increasing the ability to investigate research, analyzing research design and data collection models, understanding the purpose of using statistics and developing analytical and critical thinking skills.
+The ability to discern valid from faulty logic while investigating conclusions is an important skill for the practitioner.
+This course develops these abilities by examining the validity and reliability of research findings, increasing the ability to investigate research, analyzing research design and data collection models, understanding the purpose of using statistics and developing analytical and critical thinking skills.